Newton-Oduor/phase-1-project/README.md

 2., Open the project folder in VS Code or any code editor.

-3., Start a live server or open index.html directly in your browser.
+3., Run json-server --watch db.json to start the local server

+4., Open index.html in a browser or use a Live Server extension.

-4., Ensure your internet connection works (Tailwind CDN and Lyrics API require it).
+5., Ensure internet connection for Tailwind CDN to load properly

-5., You can deploy the project on GitHub Pages for grading.
+6., All actions will be handled on your local machine

 ## 💻 Technologies Used

 HTML5 Page - structure
-TailwindCSS CDN - Styling and responsiveness JavaScript (Vanilla) - Interactivity and API calls [Lyrics.ovh API](https://lyrics.ovh) - Public API for song lyrics Git / GitHub - Version control and deployment
+TailwindCSS CDN - Styling and layout
+JavaScript (Vanilla) - Logic and DOM manipulation
+JSON Server - Local backend API for lyrics storage
+Git / GitHub - Version control and deployment

 ## ✅ Tailwind CSS Setup